mlabecki/portfolio_analytics/README.md

 > Interactive: yes<BR>

 ### 6. Adjusted Close With Two Moving Averages and Corresponding Envelope Overlays
-Imagine the richness of signals coming from all the line intersections in a graph like this...
-If you can interpret them, that is! :smiley:
+Imagine the richness of signals coming from all the line crossovers in a graph like this...! :smiley:

 Kidding aside, there is almost no limit to how many overlays you can add to a single plot - the maximum of six lines per single overlay set comes from the limit of colors/shades in each color theme, but you can add multiple sets on top of one another using different color themes.
 Remember that these plots are interactive, so you can always choose which lines are displayed by toggling them off/on from the legend.